 The Data Scientist Masters Program: Learning Paths Explored

-It’s true: Data Science is one of the sexiest jobs of the century!
+It’s true: The role of a data scientist is one of the sexiest jobs of the century!
 The demand for data scientists is high, and the number of opportunities for certified data scientists is increasing.
 Every day, companies are looking out for more and more skilled data scientists and studies show that there is expected to be a continued shortfall in qualified candidates to fill the roles.

 Are you looking to be one?